barnstee/UA-CloudPublisher/README.md

 ## Optional Environment Variables

-- `LOG_FILE_PATH` - path to the log file to use.
-Default is /app/logs/UACloudPublisher.log (in the Docker container).
-- `STORAGE_TYPE` - type of storage to use for settings and configuration files.
-Current options are `Azure` and `OneLake`.
-Default is local file storage (under `/app/settings/` in the Docker container).
-- `STORAGE_CONNECTION_STRING` - when using `STORAGE_TYPE`=`Azure` or `OneLake`, specifies the connection string to the cloud storage.
-For `OneLake`, this is called `URL` and can be retrieved from your Lakehouse `Files` folder properties in Microsoft Fabric.
-- `STORAGE_CONTAINER_NAME` - when using STORAGE_TYPE="Azure" or "OneLake", specifies the storage container name.
-Default is "uacloudpublisher".
+* AZURE_OPENAI_API_ENDPOINT - the endpoint URL of the Azure OpenAI instance to use in the form https://[yourinstancename].openai.azure.com/
+* AZURE_OPENAI_API_KEY - the key to use
+* AZURE_OPENAI_API_DEPLOYMENT_NAME - the deployment to use
+* OPCUA_USERNAME - OPC UA server username to use when none is specified in publishednodes.json file
+* OPCUA_PASSWORD - OPC UA server password to use when none is specified in publishednodes.json file

 ## PublishedNodes.json File Format